Skip to main content

 Conclusion and Recommendations

-Shared file storage configuration in EKS Hybrid Nodes environments represents a transition from traditional clustering approaches to cloud-native solutions.
-The removal of pacemaker and corosync packages from Amazon Linux 2023 signals this shift, presenting an opportunity to move toward more stable and easier-to-manage solutions.
+Configuring shared file storage in EKS Hybrid Nodes environments represents a transition from traditional clustering approaches to cloud-native methods.
+The removal of pacemaker and corosync packages from Amazon Linux 2023 signals this change and simultaneously presents an opportunity to move toward more stable and easier-to-manage solutions.

-- Prioritize Amazon EFS: Optimal choice for most use cases, providing enterprise-class features without complex setup
+1. Consider Amazon EFS first: The optimal choice for most use cases, providing enterprise-grade features without complex setup

-- Operations Automation: Minimize manual management and establish automated monitoring and recovery systems
+4. Operational automation: Minimize manual management and build automated monitoring and recovery systems

-- Security First: Consider data protection and compliance requirements during initial design phase
+5. Security first: Consider data protection and compliance requirements from the initial design stage

-Through this approach, you can build a stable, scalable, and cost-efficient shared file storage solution in EKS Hybrid Nodes environments.
+Through these approaches, you can build a stable, scalable, and cost-effective shared file storage solution in EKS Hybrid Nodes environments.